 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the 800D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Canon 800D and Olympus E-PL8 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 800D has one, while the E-PL8 does not.
 While the built-in flash of the 800D is not very powerful, it can at times be useful as a fill-in light.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The Olympus E-PL8 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the 800D and the E-PL8 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.